alphagov/govuk-developer-docs/source/manual/jenkins-ci.html.md

 ## Access

-SSH to a random CI machine with `gds govuk connect ssh -e ci ci-agent`.
+SSH to a random CI machine with `gds govuk connect ssh -e integration ci_agent`.
 If you know the agent you want, append `:number` to the end of `ci_agent` to go straight to that machine.